ceramicnetwork/docs/docs/run/nodes/nodes.md

 !!! warning ""

-    We recommend using SSL for a secure websocket (port `4012` by default).

-!!! warning ""

     Healthchecks can be run against the `HEALTHCHECK_PORT` (port `8011` by default) when `HEALTHCHECK_ENABLED` is `true`.

 Additionally, when running IPFS the IPFS API port must be accessible by the Ceramic node.
 The default API port is `5001`.
 The IPFS node address will then be passed to Ceramic with the `ipfs.host` option in the Ceramic daemon config file.